shashanksi2009/Verilog/encoders/16_to_4_encoder/readme.md

   2) testbench.sv

-You may run these code on http://www.edaplayground.com .
+You may run these codes on http://www.edaplayground.com .

 ### How to run :